Candle Price Calculator, The Cost of Making Candles

-Candle Price Calculator
+Candle Cost Calculator

 First, know why people buy your handmade candles.
 People look for the uniqueness of a product to purchase something special or unique.
 The quality of the product adds to the uniqueness factor since it speaks about the time, effort, and money invested in making those exclusive items.